Mumps, other outbreaks force U.S. detention centers to quarantine over 2,000 migrants

 ICE health officials have been notified of 236 confirmed or probable cases of mumps among detainees in 51 facilities in the past 12 months, compared to no cases detected between January 2016 and February 2018.
 Last year, 423 detainees were determined to have influenza and 461 to have chicken pox.
 All three diseases are largely preventable by vaccine.

-As of March 7, a total of 2,287 detainees were quarantined around the country, an ICE official who spoke on condition of anonymity told Reuters.
+As of March 7, a total of 2,287 detainees were quarantined around the country, ICE spokesman Brendan Raedy told Reuters.

 Ten Democratic members of Congress sent a letter on Feb.
 28 to ICE acting Director Ronald Vitiello seeking more information about viral diseases at immigration detention centers in Colorado, Arizona and Texas.
 Lawmakers did not mention the Pine Prairie outbreak.